 Pavé (pronounced “pah” “vay”) is a French word which means “paving”.

-The stones are secured with small points or beads of the metal of choice – often silver or white-gold with pavé set diamonds or cubic zirconia pavé settings.
-This is because they often use the beads of metal in such a way to create the illusion of more stones.
+The stones are secured with small points or beads of the metal of choice – this will often be silver or white-gold.
+The beads of metal are used in such a way to create the illusion of more stones.